Mostafa1Jamal1/alx-low_level_programming/0x0E-structures_typedef/README.md

 - You are allowed to use the standard library
 - If an element of d is NULL, print (nil) instead of this element. (if name is NULL, print Name: (nil))
 - If d is NULL print nothing.

+`4-new_dog.c` > is a source code of a function that creates a new dog.
+- Prototype: dog_t *new_dog(char *name, float age, char *owner);
+- You have to store a copy of name and owner
+- Return NULL if the function fails.